xianyun579/Hello-World/README.md

 # Hello-World
-Nice to meet you/n
+Nice to meet you
   I`m a freshman in SEU